steineggerlab/foldcomp/README.md

 Foldcomp is a compression method and format to compress protein structures requiring only 13 bytes per residue, which reduces the required storage space by an order of magnitude than saving 3D coordinates directly.
 We achieve this reduction by encoding the torsion angles of the backbone as well as the side-chain angles in a compact format.

 ![abstract](.github/img/Abstract.jpg)

+---

+> WARNING: Current version of Foldcomp does not support compression of multiple chains in a single file.